WeatherLab/fsodoc/source/tutorial/create_news_items.rst

 Routing
 -------

-Before you can start adding news items into your CodeIgniter application you have to add an extra rule to *Config/Routes.php* file.
+Before you can start adding news items into your FSO application you have to add an extra rule to *Config/Routes.php* file.
 Make sure your file contains the following.
-This makes sure CodeIgniter sees 'create' as a method instead of a news item's slug.
+This makes sure FSO sees 'create' as a method instead of a news item's slug.

 ::